Metabolism: Coenzymes

 Metabolism involves a vast array of chemical reactions, but most fall under a few basic types of reactions that involve the transfer of functional groups of atoms and their bonds within molecules.
 This common chemistry allows cells to use a small set of metabolic intermediates to carry chemical groups between different reactions.
 These group-transfer intermediates are called coenzymes.
 Each class of group-transfer reactions is carried out by a particular coenzyme, which is the substrate for a set of enzymes that produce it, and a set of enzymes that consume it.
 These coenzymes are therefore continuously made, consumed and then recycled.

-One central coenzyme is adenosine triphosphate (ATP), the energy currency of cells.
+One central coenzyme is adenosine triphosphate (ATP) which is the energy currency of cells.
 This nucleotide is used to transfer chemical energy between different chemical reactions.
 There is only a small amount of ATP in cells, but as it is continuously regenerated, the human body can use about its own weight in ATP per day.
 ATP acts as a bridge between catabolism and anabolism.
 Catabolism breaks down molecules, and anabolism puts them together.
 Catabolic reactions generate ATP, and anabolic reactions consume it.
 It also serves as a carrier of phosphate groups in phosphorylation reactions.

 A vitamin is an organic compound needed in small quantities that cannot be made in cells.
 In human nutrition, most vitamins function as coenzymes after modification; for example, all water-soluble vitamins are phosphorylated or are coupled to nucleotides when they are used in cells.
 Nicotinamide adenine dinucleotide (NAD+), a derivative of vitamin B3 (niacin), is an important coenzyme that acts as a hydrogen acceptor.
 Hundreds of separate types of dehydrogenases remove electrons from their substrates and reduce NAD+ into NADH.
 This reduced form of the coenzyme is then a substrate for any of the reductases in the cell that need to transfer hydrogen atoms to their substrates.
 Nicotinamide adenine dinucleotide exists in two related forms in the cell, NADH and NADPH.
 The NAD+/NADH form is more important in catabolic reactions, while NADP+/NADPH is used in anabolic reactions.